oskarsinger/hosinger/ideas.md

     * difficult data format like some sort of weird image

 ###Clinical Stuff
-* Keep in touch with Ambuj Tewari and keep looking at Susan Murphy's page, especially since Ambuj said they'd be teaching that RL-for-health course next year.
+* Keep in touch with Ambuj Tewari and keep looking at Susan Murphy's page, especially since Ambuj said that he and Susan would be teaching that RL-for-health course next year.

 * The Hulu/Netflix binge-watching data set that Eric mentioned is a really interesting example of addiction behavior.
 Feels a little sinister, though.
-Step carefully.
+Think carefully about what your project's objective is, who would be using your work, and what they are gaining from it.
+Think about how you would feel if you knew somebody else was using your data this way, even without your name stamped on it.